f-prime/Coffer/docs/Commands.md

 `-v` - Select the version of ubuntu/debian to be installed in an environment `coffer create <name> -v wheezy` NOTE: This flag fails silently, if you insert an invalid version it will default to Ubuntu Precise.

+`-r` - Select debian/ubuntu repository to download from

+`-a` - Select architecture of environment (Currently only x86 and x86_64 are supported)

 Creates an environment from scratch with the name `<name>`

 ### Clone